Caritajoe18/Group-30-plp-hack/README.md

 4. Open a Pull Request
 We will review and merge contributions that improve security, accessibility, or functionality.

-## License
-Add a license (MIT recommended) or leave this section blank until finalized.

-# Acknowledgements
+## Acknowledgements
 Built with love as part of the PLP Hackathon.
-Thank you to all contributors, mentors and open-source libraries supporting this project.
+Thank you to all contributors, mentors, and open-source libraries supporting this project